Insight

 Demand in the UK is led by:

-• Established international QSR brands (e.g. McDonald’s, KFC, Burger King, Taco Bell)
+• Established international QSR brands (e.g. McDonald's, KFC, Burger King and Taco Bell)

-• Coffee operators with drive‑thru formats (e.g. Starbucks, Costa, Black Sheep Coffee)
+• Coffee operators with drive-thru formats (e.g. Starbucks, Costa and Black Sheep Coffee)

 • Emerging chicken and burger concepts seeking scalable roadside formats